icopy-site/awesome-cn/docs/awesome/awesome-LaTeX.md

 - [Zotero](https://www.zotero.org) - Reference manager for your browser that also exports to bibtex and integrates with many LaTeX editors. ![mac] ![windows] ![linux] ![foss]
 - [Mendeley](https://www.mendeley.com) - Both an app and cloud client to manage your references and PDFs.
 Can sync out to a bibtex file for your LaTeX workflow. ![mac] ![windows] ![linux]
 - [betterbib](https://github.com/nschloe/betterbib) - Command-line utility for improving your BibTeX files.
 Fetches information from online sources. ![mac] ![windows] ![linux] ![foss]
+- [OneCite](https://github.com/HzaCode/OneCite) - Universal citation management and academic reference toolkit that converts messy references into perfectly formatted citations.
+Supports DOI, arXiv ID, titles, and more, with output in BibTeX, APA, and MLA formats. ![mac] ![windows] ![linux] ![foss]

 ## Build Tools